leobudima/elogii-blog/content/route-planning-strategy-at-100-deliveries-per-month-vs-10-000-deliveries-per-day.md

 Here’s a quick preview of some of the great reviews that we’ve been getting:

-“Very responsive customer service team, fun product to implement.
+> “Very responsive customer service team, fun product to implement.
 This product will save your drivers time, your dispatchers time, and lots of money in mileage.”

-“eLogii has the ability to take pictures, enter notes, which again is great help when talking about damage claims.”
+> “eLogii has the ability to take pictures, enter notes, which again is great help when talking about damage claims.”

-“It’s fresh.
+> “It’s fresh.
 Warehouse and map are looking good.”

-“eLogii is a time saver to have so many features in one place.
+> “eLogii is a time saver to have so many features in one place.
 It replaces 3 or 4 different tools, combined into one.
 This is a huge time saver on day-to-day operations.”

-“The system is easy to use, and very effective for helping plan delivery of our goods using our fleet of trucks.
+> “The system is easy to use, and very effective for helping plan delivery of our goods using our fleet of trucks.
 An Electronic Proof Of Delivery (E-POD) helps eliminate questions and disputes.”

 So we can say that, overall, eLogii has helped our customers improve how they manage operations.

-Not only with delivery tracking.
+Not only with route planning.

 But with other features that make it SUPER easy to plan and organize their last mile.

 Which, at least to our customers, makes eLogii worth using.

+## See how it works in action!

+[BOOK YOUR DEMO](https://elogii.com/book-demo) in less than 2 minutes.

+Fill out a quick form and one of our experts will get in touch with you to show you how our solution works in action.

+The demo will be tailored specifically to your business needs and you’ll get a pilot period to test out our expert’s bespoke configuration for yourself.

+Start saving time and money in your operations today!